 If you are lifting a moderately easy weight very quickly, you are not going to get fatigued throughout the progression of the set because your bigger “fast twitch” muscle fibers will likely not even be recruited much while under that light load.

 Even without understanding the science behind this you can intuitively get this.

-Just think of the typically workout you go through?
+Just think of the typical workout you go through?

-- You’re not building more muscle and therefor unable to enhance the look of your body.
+- You’re not building more muscle and therefore unable to enhance the look of your body.

-- Your’re not burning fat, and so you don’t look very “cut” or “ripped” either.
+- You’re not burning fat, and so you don’t look very “cut” or “ripped” either.

 It’s a double whammy!

 Concentric Vs. Eccentric Contraction

 When a muscle is activated and required to lift a load it is entering the concentric phase.

 During this concentric phase, such as when you push your bench press weight up, your muscle fibers are shortened.